Edward Eugene Harper: Personal life

-He reportedly subscribed to Sovereign Citizen Movement ideology and claimed to be a member of the Montana Freemen, although authorities have never been able to confirm his affiliation with the group.
+He reportedly subscribed to the Sovereign Citizen Movement ideology and claimed to be a member of the Montana Freemen, although authorities have never been able to confirm his affiliation with the group.

 Harper was diagnosed with schizotypal personality disorder by a behavioral psychologist in Mississippi, shortly after his 1994 arrest.
 The disorder is characterized by a desire for social isolation, social anxiety and odd behavior.
 Harper is described as a survivalist, who has lived outside of modern society, but according to FBI Special Agent Ryan Arton he "could distinguish right from wrong".

 Child molestation accusations

 From fall of 1993 to March 1994, Harper molested two girls in Hernando, Mississippi.
 In 1993, Harper, who was forty-eight years old, lived with his eighteen-year-old wife, Debra Busby, in a trailer park in DeSoto County, Mississippi.

 According to Arton, the FBI Special Agent, Harper and his then-19-year-old wife began to look after one of his victims, a three-year-old girl, whose homeless mother could not take care for her.
 Sexual abuse by Harper and his wife Debra began within a month.
 The second victim was an eight-year-old girl who lived in the neighborhood.
 Arton said Harper threatened his wife and victims with violence if they ever told anyone of the abuse.

 In March 1994, after the girls told their parents about the sexual abuse, police obtained a search warrant.
 When Harper's trailer home was raided, he had already fled.
 After the raid, a highway officer in Utah performed a routine traffic stop and pulled over Harper and his wife.
 When the officer ran his name, the warrant came to his attention.
 Harper was arrested and extradited back to Mississippi.
 Harper was indicted on April 27, 1994 and released on $20,000 bond, but he failed to appear for a court hearing and his bond was revoked.
 A state warrant was issued for his arrest on October 31, 1994, in DeSoto County, Mississippi.
 Subsequently, a federal arrest warrant was issued for Harper by the United States District Court for the Northern District of Mississippi, after he was charged in violation of unlawful flight to avoid prosecution on February 5, 1999.